Breathe. It's finally done.

 Us scuttles dutifully behind me.

-I quickly make my way to the woman in the pod.
-She's doubled over, fists feebly pounding on the door of the pod.
-Her resolve worn thin by her predicament.
-Her panic has waned, having settled into exhausted sobbing.
+I make my way to the woman in the pod.
+She's doubled over, fists feebly pounding on the lid.
+Her resolve has worn thin and she's settled into exhausted sobbing.
 "P-please!"

 Even better.

 I give the command and the lid slides open.
-She collapses in front of me, panicked and shaking.
+She collapses in front of me, exhausted and shaking.

 Lae'zel and I give her space.
 I offer my hand and she takes it, carefully climbing to her feet.
 She steadies herself, wiping her face clean as best as possible.
 "I thought...
 I thought I was lying in my coffin."